jlvsjp/exebinder/README.md

 `python exebinder.py --help`

 Bind trojan.exe with xxx.exe which is a CLI program with UAC permission, and new.exe is be generated.
-When new.exe is running, you can see the process description is "Microsoft Windows Command Line Program".
+When new.exe running, you can see the process description is "Microsoft Windows Command Line Program".

 `python exebinder.py --uac --no-gui --dec "Microsoft Windows Command Line Program" xxx.exe trojan.exe --out new.exe`